 David Lee Rubin was incredibly helpful to me in navigating the complex process of academic publishing.
 From initial contact to contract, there were so many questions on my first project — how long to wait before checking back? call or email? what does this response mean? — that I just didn't know how to answer.
 He was able to provide sound, calm advice from the point of view of an author, editor, and publisher who had been through the process many times.

-Assistant Professor of French, University of Virginia, author of Framing the Nation: Documentary Film in Interwar France (Continuum [UK])
+Professor of French, University of Virginia, author of Framing the Nation: Documentary Film in Interwar France and Vivre Ici: Space, Place, and Experience in Contemporary French Documentary

 Directing my Ph.D. dissertation as a book-in-progress, David Lee Rubin continually emphasized a systematic approach that stressed mastery of context, consistency of argument, precise textual analysis, and pithy, unique conclusions.
 Method, organization, originality, and attention to detail are the principles which guide him in nurturing projects to intellectual fruition.
 Continuous response and constructive criticism are hallmarks of a style that views editorial mentoring as a joint learning experience.